 However common and widely used it was among Lutherans, the ILCW Three-Year Series become one of the most short-lived lectionary series.
 Two years after the formation of the ILCW, representatives of the ELCA, ELCIC, and LCMS had joined an ecumenical group called the Consultation on Common Texts (CCT).
 Composed of biblical, linguistic, and liturgical scholars from various Christian denominations, their purpose was to prepare worship texts and materials for use in North America, including lectionaries.
 In 1978 they sponsored a meeting in Washington DC whose purpose was to form a committee that would reconcile the differences between the various denominational uses of the Three-Year Series.
 Ultimately the LCMS withdrew from this group.
 In 1983 the remaining members published the Common Lectionary.

 The biggest change in the Common Lectionary over its ILCW predecessor was the revision of Old Testament Lessons.
 The framers of the ILCW lectionaries had selected texts with reference to their New Testament fulfillment (typological approach).
 The CCT questioned the validity of imposed typology on the Old Testament Scriptures.
 Instead, the Common Lectionary used a pattern of semi-continuous readings, which were essentially independent from the Gospel.
-The CCT also included an appointed Psalm in the Sunday Readings.
+This change reflects the liberal view of Scriptures and purposely moves away from the belief that the Old Testament is directly predictive of the events in the life of Christ, etc. The CCT also included an appointed Psalm in the Sunday Readings.
 Another notable change was the adoption of the Episcopal Church’s practice of replacing the “Sundays after Pentecost” with “Propers” keyed to the civil calendar.

 The Lectionary for Lutheran Service Book